dadrus/oath/README.md

 	// Verify an OTP received from the cleint serialized, synced, err := oath.Verify(otpValue, blob, c)

 	// serialized is an updated version of the blob (validity window, used OTPs, etc).
-As
-	// with the blob from above it is encrypted and authenticity protected by the AEAD cipher
+	// As with the blob from above it is encrypted and authenticity protected by the AEAD
+	// cipher

-	// synced will be set to true if there was at least one successful verification (also in the past
+	// synced will be set to true if there was at least one successful verification (also
-	// for the given blob).
-This way you can better react on errors, e.g during registration, onoarding
+	// in the past for the given blob).
+This way you can better react on errors, e.g during
-	// etc.
+	// registration, onoarding, etc.

 	// Export the blob for usage with OTP Apps otpURI, encodedKey, err := oath.Export(serialized, c, "my account", "my fancy service")

 	// This is pretty much the same as with the DIY layer.
-The difference is that you get also the key
+The difference is that you get
-	// used for the OTP validation as base32 encoded string.
-So you can render it as text in addition to
+	// also the key used for the OTP validation as base32 encoded string.
+So you can render
-	// the QR code
+	// it as text in addition to the QR code
 }
 ```